overprotocol/overprotocol.github.io/docs/learn/tokenomics/distribution.md

 ### 4. Development and Strategic Investments

 Development and strategic investments are allocated to ensure the stable establishment and sustainable growth of the network during its early stages.
-These funds are distributed to the development team and early investors through a 2-year schedule, which includes a 6-month cliff and 18 months of linear vesting.
+These funds follow a 2-year schedule, with a 6-month cliff for the initial release of 1/4 of the tokens, followed by linear vesting of the remaining 3/4 over the next 18 months.

 <img src="/img/alloc_chart.png" style={{width: 500}} alt="alloc_chart" />